christopher-millward/birthday-rsvp/README.md

 ### Back-end
 -Routed this to a Google Sheet for super simple viewing of my guestlist.
 I am aware this is not a real DB.
 -Did not create server to serve API key.
-I am aware this is a security risk, but again, absolutely no risk associated with this use case.
+Just tossed it in a .env and called it a day.